Namaztak/Speedrunner-Reset-Thing/readme.md

 10. Support switching games from one run to another without having to re-launch the script.  (low priority, relaunching the script is not that hard.)
 11. ~~If the user has only one game set up, and they choose to floor it, or run a game they've already set up, just launch that one.~~
 11a.
 If 8d gets implemented, have them pick their category for the session.

+## TO DO for later when I actually know how to do it at all:
+1. Make it able to trigger OBS overlays based on timer conditions.
+2. Make it control LiveSplit via websocket.
+3.

 ## Dependencies not included with Python
 Again, init.bat should grab these for you, but in case you wanna look further into what I used for this, here you go: